 Kindergarten Here I Come! by DJ Steinberg is a cute poem that celebrates the moments shared by every Kindergartner throughout the year.

 Children will be excited and feel confident about starting Kindergarten after reading Look Out Kindergarten, Here I Come by Nancy Carlson.

 Monkey: Not Ready For Kindergarten by Marc Brown is the perfect book to read to those soon-to-be Kindergartners that are a little nervous about starting school.

-Your children will love to read how Tim visits his future Kindergarten classroom and learns what he will be doing during his first year of school in the book, Welcome to Kindergarten by Anne Rockwell.
+Your children will love to read how Tim visits his future Kindergarten classroom.
+He learns what he will be doing during his first year of school in the book, Welcome to Kindergarten by Anne Rockwell.

 Celebrate all of the milestones that your child has accomplished over the past five years before starting Kindergarten in this book, On The Way To Kindergarten by Virginia Kroll.

-These 10 Books About Starting Kindergarten will help ease children’s nerves and get them excited about the first day of school.
+These 10 Books About Starting Kindergarten will help ease children’s nerves.
+These stories are sure to get them excited about the first day of school!

 You May Also Like:

 Are you looking for a way to encourage your students to read at home?
 These Monthly Reading Logs can be used as a way to motivate children to read independently and track the number of books or minutes that they read every month.
 Click on the picture to learn more about the Monthly Reading Log!